Brill-Noether loci: Existence of components of codimension .

 \section{Existence of components of codimension $-\rho$.}

 We now use the results of the previous section to show the existence of components of the Brill-Noether loci of the expected dimension.
-We will then use the techniques developed in \cite{LOTZ1}, \cite{LOTZ2}, \cite{Ramif} to show that at a generic point of this component, the Petri map is onto and the generic maximal rank conjecture is satisfied.
+We will use the techniques developed in \cite{LOTZ1}, \cite{LOTZ2}, \cite{Ramif} to show that at a generic point of this component, the Petri map is onto.